A bounty of outdoor activities in Kentucky showcase the unique landscapes, cave systems, state and national parks and waterways

-At the risk of oversimplification the Bluegrass State is a wealth of ready-made fun and exciting options for travelers of all ages.
+The Bluegrass State is a wealth of ready-made fun and exciting options for travelers of all ages.
 Each region has so much to offer.
-However, the one thing all of Kentucky has waiting for you is outdoor adventure.
+Those interested in getting outside will find that the outdoor activities in Kentucky are plentiful.

 South Central Kentucky’s Southern Shoreline Region, with its dozen lakes and wide-ranging cave system, abounds with recreation opportunities.
 With its 1,200 miles of shoreline, Lake Cumberland provides boating, fishing and water sports.
 Houseboat rentals offer a unique lodging experience.